 If you work from home or have an office in a non-commercial area, you may not have clients coming into your office, but may still need to supply your address.

-Virtual addresses can be handy to use in this occasion – all your mail is posted to a prime location and then redirected to your real address so that clients don’t have to know where you’re really based.
+Virtual addresses can be handy to use on this occasion – all your mail is posted to a prime location and then redirected to your real address so that clients don’t have to know where you’re based.

 Does Your Business Look Professional?
 Check Your Website

-A website is usually clients’ first point of call when finding you online.
+A website is usually the clients’ first point of call when finding you online.